 Are you wondering “can you paint a tile floor?”
 The answer is YES!
-Learn how to paint tile floor in your bathroom for a cheap and easy DIY!
+Learn how to start stenciling floor tiles in your bathroom for a cheap and easy DIY!

-Thank you to Rust-Oleum for sponsoring this how to paint tile floor tutorial!
+Thank you to Rust-Oleum for sponsoring this stenciling floor tiles tutorial!
 All opinions are entirely my own.
 This post also contains affiliate links, but nothing that I wouldn’t recommend wholeheartedly.
 Read my full disclosure here.

 We’re knee deep in our latest renovation project – our small guest bathroom.
 I don’t even actually know if you could call it a renovation project because really we’re not renovating it!

-Instead of a full renovation, we’re giving it a super budget friendly makeover with paint (lots of paint), wall coverings… (did someone say shiplap?) and refreshed decor (the cabin theme is gone, thank heavens!).
+Instead of a full renovation, we’re giving it a super budget-friendly makeover with paint (lots of paint), wall coverings… (did someone say shiplap?…UPDATE: Check out how the DIY vertical shiplap wall turned out here!), DIY wall art made with wood shims and scrap wood and refreshed decor (the cabin theme is gone, thank heavens!).

-With this budget friendly makeover, we needed to do SOMETHING about these tile floors – which were tan, cheap and boring.
+With this budget-friendly makeover, we needed to do SOMETHING about these outdated tile floors – which were tan, cheap and boring.
 Since we’re not doing a full renovation of this bathroom right now, we’re working with what we have and we’re going to paint the floors with bathroom floor paint!

 Say WHAAAAT?!?
 Maybe you’re wondering “can you paint a bathroom floor?”
 And the answer is YES, my friends!